elexon-data/Market-Facilitator/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/System Use Case Catalogue/readme.md

 ---

+*Note on new System Use Case group being explored (will add soon if supported in WS2)*

+System Use Case Group explicitly related to **Data Quality Management** which would specify system uses cases for:
+* Define and maintain DQ Rules (Admin)
+* Validate and score data at ingestion
+* View data quality scorecard
+* Manage a data discrepancy

 *Note on Module terminology*

 As part of early thinking on FMAR functionality a set of modules were introduced in Workshop 1.
 The modules illustrate that FMAR intends to operate through modular components with some data flows potentially using a federated architecture via the DSI (e.g., enabling a resource synchronisation strategy).
 The modules reflect logical groupings to the lifecycle of asset data in the Qualification phase of flexibility markets.